graevy

 3. See?
 I didn’t lie to you ↩︎

-4. You can version pin via specific commit hashes, I tried it once, don’t bother, just use flakes. ↩︎
+5. You can version pin via specific commit hashes.
+I tried it once, don’t bother, just use flakes. ↩︎

-7. The NixOS wiki is often just a trap.
-Like, it’s not maintained well, and frequently out of date, apparently unassociated with the NixOS project?
-There are two of them, nixos.wiki and wiki.nixos.org, and the unofficial one, nixos.wiki, is the older one that everyone uses?
+8. The nixos wiki is often just a trap.
+Like, it’s not maintained well, and frequently out of date, also apparently unassociated with the nixos project?
+There are two of them, nixos.wiki and wiki.nixos.org, and the unofficial one, nixos.wiki, is the older one that everyone uses.
 My guess is that they kept getting criticized for having poor documentation and decided to build a competitor to the arch wiki, but they’ve moved too late, and now it’ll take a decade to sort itself out. ↩︎